jxom/react-loads/README.md

 </div>
 ```

-React Loads makes this a bit simpler and nicer.
+React Loads makes this a bit nicer to handle.

 ## Install